squish-cat/Gaussian_Pyramid/README.md

 # Gaussian_Pyramid
-Use python to create a gaussian pyramid
+Use python to create a gaussian pyramid.
+I'm a rookie.